 Additionally, your attorney should be prepared to defend you upon the grounds that you should not have been ticketed if the specific situation falls under an exception under the law.
 You should not be ticketed if you are following closely because:

 All of these exceptions are accepted conditions under which traffic naturally slows and drivers are compelled to drive within narrow proximity of one another – or otherwise follow the vehicle ahead of them in what would normally be deemed too close than is reasonably prudent.

 If you are found guilty of following too closely, three points will be added to your driving record.
 You and your attorney should be in complete agreement that this is a penalty you can ill afford based entirely upon the potentially flawed analysis of a legally ambiguously guided police officer.

 This is a ticket which can and should be contested.
 The best means of fighting a ticket is with the expertise of an Attorney.
 By questioning the police officer’s analysis with respect to the law, your attorney can dispute the facts and officer interpretation in order to arrive at a favorable result.

-Call the Law Offices of Greg Promushkin, P.C. today to schedule a free consultation with one of our traffic attorneys.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our traffic lawyers.

 This content was written on behalf of Greg Prosmushkin.